hightower8083/PoGit/README.md

 WriteSimulationFiles( (eons, gridSolver, laser, diags) )
 ```

-This and more detailed examples can be found in this repository.
+This and more detailed examples, including a simulations scan, can be found in this repository.

 More information on the main classes and default parameters can be found in their documentation.
 In order to just read it type something like:
 ```sh
 python -c "from pogit.grid import GridSolver as _; help(_)"
 python -c "from pogit.particle import Particle as _; help(_)"